rusha-99/rusha-99/README.md

 - 🔭 I’m currently studying at **University of Colombo School of Computing**

-- 🌱I’m currently working on a project called BODO, which will facilitate a hostel booking and management system for **undergraduates** and **professionals.**
+- 🌱I am currently working on eQuor, an innovative project that aims to revolutionize attendance tracking and promote active engagement within lectures

 - 📫 How to reach me **tharushapathirana07@gmail.com**